jperkin/bob/README.md

-# pkgtool
+# Bob - A Package Builder

-The goal of pkgtool is to become a simple but powerful, complete, and user-friendly utility for building pkgsrc packages.
+Bob's goal is to become a simple but powerful, complete, and user-friendly utility for building pkgsrc packages.

 ## Design Goals